teresahanak/wikipedia-life-expectancy/README.md

 **Observations** appear throughout each notebook, documenting immediate context.
 Exploratory Data Analysis, Linear Regression, and Modeling for Regression (Notebooks 10, 12, and 13) have additional "Summary", "Insights", or "Conclusion" sections at the end of their main content.

-The link at the end of each notebook opens the subsequent notebook.
+Follow the link at the end of each notebook to the next notebook.
 [Return to README](https://github.com/teresahanak/wikipedia-life-expectancy#read-the-project) links are available at the top and bottom of each notebook, to return to these insructions.

 The [References](https://github.com/teresahanak/wikipedia-life-expectancy/blob/main/README.md#references) section, on this page, is inclusive for all notebooks and files within the project.